justinltodd/security-interview-questions/README.md

     * Governance specifies the accountability framework and provides oversight to ensure that risks are adequately mitigated, while management ensures that controls are implemented to mitigate risks.

 22. What are your professional values?
 Why are professional ethics important in the information security field?
+    * With great power comes great responsibility.
+Security professionals are given an exceptional amount of access to organizational IT infrastructure and they are often incredibly trusted.
+It's very important that security professionals act in an ethical and honest manner to protect the business and it's stakeholders.

 ## Security Audits and Testing